sunian/donations/README.md

     1. One for Cash
 1. Copy the 2 CSVs into the `resources` folder.
 Make sure the file names match.
 DO NOT COMMIT these CSVs.
 1. Run the `ReportGenerator` class, and type in the desired year.
-1. Look for a `.docx` file.
+1. Look for a `.docx` file in the `exports` folder.
 Open it in Excel or Google Sheets.